jaffamd/sonostreamer/README.md

 Enter the command `passwd` to change the password.
 Use something secure.

-The `configure-streambox .sh` file (linked above) performs the entire configuration and setup process automatically, including updating the existing Raspberry Pi system files, installing the dependencies, setting up the WiFi system for simultaneous AP and client WiFi networks, creating and populating the webpage files for controlling the Streambox's livestreaming capabilities, and setting appropriate file permissions.
+The `configure-streambox.sh` file (linked above) performs the entire configuration and setup process automatically, including updating the existing Raspberry Pi system files, installing the dependencies, setting up the WiFi system for simultaneous AP and client WiFi networks, creating and populating the webpage files for controlling the Streambox's livestreaming capabilities, and setting appropriate file permissions.
 Simply run the command `sudo /boot/configure.sh`, answer the prompts to enter information regarding client and desired access point network information, sit back, relax, and let the magic of open source software take care of the rest.

 Once the setup script is done (yes, it will take a while) you can reboot the Pi with `sudo reboot now` Give it a good 5 minutes to reboot and set up again the first time.
 At some point, you should your new WiFi network show up on your list.
 If you don't, unplug the Pi and plug it back in to force a second restart.
 It should work at that point.